insidert/insidert/src/content/blog/how-to-deploy-multiple-projects-in-vps-using-nginx.md

 If you want to serve multiple projects from the same VPS (Vultr, Digital Ocean and others), this is the way to do.

 Here are simple steps.
-(If you are working with laravel, I have written a blog post on how to deploy to VPS.)
+(If you are working with laravel, Refer [Deploy laravel to VPS post](/blog/how-to-deploy-laravel-to-a-server/))

 - Deploy you project files like you normally do.
 Put them inside */var/www/* folder.
 - Go to /etc/nginx/sites-available and create separate config files for each project.